PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 Like "increase paid conversion rate", or "decrease churn rate".
 This should be a *single* metric that you're aiming to improve.

-Without a clear goal, it's unclear what a successful outcome is.
-For example, a bad goal is "increase user engagement", since it's unclear which metric will define success – is it daily active visitors, total number of page views, or time spent in the app?
+"Increase user engagement" is an example of a bad goal, since it's unclear which metric will define success – is it daily active visitors, total number of page views, or time spent in the app?
+Your test results may show improvements in some metrics, but declines in others.

-Your test results may show improvements in some of metrics but declines in others, and without a precise goal, you will struggle to interpret if your test is a success or not.
+No clear, measurable goal = ambiguous results you can't action.

-### 2. A clear hypothesis about why your your changes will achieve your goal
+### 2. A clear hypothesis about why your changes will achieve your goal

-A well-defined hypothesis focuses your testing and guides your decision making by providing a framework for evaluating your results.
+A well-defined hypothesis focuses your testing and guides your decision-making by providing a framework for evaluating your results.
 It should include your goal metric, how you think your change will improve it, and any other important context.
 For example:

 > Showing a short tutorial video during onboarding will help users understand how to use our product.
 As a result, we expect to see more successful interactions with the app, fewer customer support queries, and reduced churn (our primary goal) among tested users.